Bayesian Conversations: Problem Description and Preliminaries

 \begin{example}[Bilateral trade] One specific Stackelberg game we use as a running example will be the case of \emph{bilateral trade}.
 In this game, Alice and Bob's types $\theta_A$ and $\theta_B$ belong to $\Theta_A = \Theta_B = [0, 1]$ and represent their valuation of an item Alice is attempting to sell to Bob.
 After communicating about their values, Alice sets a price $r \in [0, 1]$, which Bob accepts iff $r \leq \theta_B$.
 In terms of the notation above, we have that

 \end{example}

 Alice's optimal action may change depending on the communication between the two players, and this communication may modify both players' expected utility.
 In particular, Bob can easily find himself in a situation where he would prefer not to share a specific piece of information with Alice (e.g., in the bilateral trade game, if Bob fully reveals his type $\theta_B$, Alice's optimal strategy is to set a price of $\theta_B$ which leaves Bob with no net utility).
-As mechanism designers, our goal is therefore to design conversation protocols that benefit both parties -- i.e., protocols that are individually rational (IR).
-Due to the dynamic and randomized nature of the communication between Alice and Bob, there are several nuances in how we define this.
-At a high level:

-\begin{itemize} \item We can impose different restrictions on the strength of the individual rationality: do we expect communication to help both parties only in expectation (``ex ante'' IR), always help regardless of the type but in expectation over the protocol (``interim'' IR), or always help regardless of the outcome of the protocol (``ex post'' IR). \item We can impose different restrictions on how Alice and Bob can deviate from the protocol.
-In the ``committed'' model, if both players agree to participate in the protocol they must participate for the entire duration of the protocol.
-In the ``non-committed'' model, we allow the players to deviate at any internal node of the protocol (e.g. if at that point in time it is no longer IR for them to continue speaking). \jon{Should we say something about more complex models of deviations (and how we don't address them in this paper)?} \end{itemize}

-We formally define all relevant notions below.
+We formally the participation constraints below.
 Before we do, however, we point out one important observation which is central to our model: since Alice is the sole action taker, \textbf{Alice always (weakly) benefits from additional communication}.
 In other words, we only need to ensure that the protocols are individually rational from the perspective of Bob.

-\begin{definition}[Ex-ante IR for committed players] A protocol $\pi$ is ex-ante individually rational for committed players if Bob's ex-ante expected utility of following the entire protocol is no lower than the expected utility of no communication.
-Formally, let $\P_\pi(\theta_A, \theta_B, q_A, q_B)$ be the distribution of the agents' types and posteriors after completing the entire protocol, then it requires

-where random variable $r^0 = \arg\max_{r \in R} \E_{\theta_B\sim \P(\theta_B)} [u_A(\theta_A, \theta_B, r)]$ is Alice's best action without any communication.
-Note that we only need this inequality for Bob because it always holds for the action taker Alice. \end{definition} Second, we consider committed players who decide to join or not after seeing their own types. \begin{definition}[Interim IR for committed players] A protocol $\pi$ is interim individually rational for committed players if for any $y\in\Theta_B$, Bob's expected utility of following the entire protocol is no lower than the expected utility of no communication when Bob knows that his type is $y$.
-Formally, let $\P_\pi(\theta_A, q_A, q_B|\theta_B=y)$ be the conditional distribution of $(\theta_A, q_A, q_B)$ after completing the entire protocol when Bob's type is $y$, then it requires